 Businesses using SPC software efficiently manage costs and win new business.
-But can SPC software help a company thrive in today’s economy?
+We share some examples of how SPC software helps a company thrive in today’s economy.
 According to Greg Maddox, Principal at McGladrey & Pullen LLP,

 “Confirming what we observed in practice, there is a strong correlation between those companies that consistently deploy process improvement and quality programs and methodologies and those that are ‘thriving and growing’.
 Nearly 70 percent of organizations with an advanced culture of continuous improvement are thriving compared to approximately 40 percent of companies without an emphasis on continuous improvement.”